farwazahid/Startup-Ecosystem-Report/README.md

 ## 🚨 Research Problem

-Pakistan’s startup ecosystem is expanding but faces challenges in funding access, policy coordination, and ecosystem support.
+The startup ecosystem is expanding but faces challenges in funding access, policy coordination, and ecosystem support.
 Reliable data sources are limited, leaving policymakers and investors with little evidence-based guidance.

-**Research Question**: How can primary and secondary data be combined to provide a comprehensive picture of the Pakistani startup ecosystem in 2024?
+**Research Question**: How can primary and secondary data be combined to provide a comprehensive picture of the startup ecosystem in 2024?

 ---